jyztintan/tp/docs/UserGuide.md

 **Example**

-`sort` will return a new sorted list of clients by their nearest birthday.
+`sort` will return a new sorted list of clients by their upcoming birthday.

 <p align="center">
     <a href="images/sort/sort-day_showcase.png">
     <img src="images/sort/sort-day_showcase.png" alt="filterByBirthday" style="width:100%">
     </a>
-    <em>Client lists is sorted by upcoming birthday.</em>
+    <em>Client list is sorted by upcoming birthday.</em>
 </p>